lusaxweb/vuesax/docs/components/input.md

 ## Icons

-The input can have icons the property to add them is `vs-icon` and we can also manipulate the position at the end with the property` vs-icon-after`.
+The input can have icons.
+The property that makes this possible is `vs-icon`, and we could also manipulate the icon's position with the property `vs-icon-after`.

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).

 FontAwesome and other fonts library are supported.
-Simply use the ` vs-icon-pack` with `fa` or `fas`.
+Simply use the `vs-icon-pack` with `fa` or `fas`.
 You still need to include the Font Awesome icons in your project.

 :::